rjspencer/docs/theming.md

 ### Body-ID
 Returns the general section the page is in.
 Eg: blog, statuses, video, audio

+### BootstrapCSS
+Returns the latest version of Bootstrap's combined (responsive with icons) CSS from [BootstrapCDN](http://www.bootstrapcdn.com/)

+v
+:	use this parameter to specify a particular version

+includeIcons
+:	whether or not to includes Bootstrap's icons with the CSS

+	defaults to true

+	allowed values are `true` and `false`

+### BootstrapJS
+Returns the latest version of Bootstrap's JS from [BootstrapCDN](http://www.bootstrapcdn.com/)

+v
+:	use this parameter to specify a particular version

 ### CSS
 Returns a `<link rel="stylesheet" />` tag with a link to the theme's CSS on StageBloc's CDN.